sashka3076/WildixEnum/README.md

 I would add a map with location markers, but python folium is broken on Windows v2004, so.. no map.

 # Disclaimer
 I am not responsible for any damage you might cause with this tool.
-I made it to for educational purpose only.
+I made it for educational purpose only.